 5. Implications

 A performance improvement plan should never be used as a means to start the termination process.
-Apply it only in case an actual possibility for improvement exists, if you really believe that an employee can change their behaviors and skills for the better, and you’re ready to assist them with that.
-Otherwise, you will simply throw the dust into your staff members’ eyes and turn a highly beneficial practice into an extremely harmful scheme.
+Apply it only when a genuine possibility for improvement exists — when you believe the employee can change their behaviors and skills, and you’re prepared to support them through the process.
+Otherwise, it becomes a harmful formality rather than a useful tool.

-So, prior to drafting a performance improvement plan, you need to understand if an employee’s performance deficiency can be corrected through a formal and goal-oriented improvement process.
-Here are a few examples of such problems:
+Before drafting a performance improvement plan, assess whether the employee’s issues can realistically be corrected through a structured, goal-oriented process.
+Here are a few examples:

 Example #1